IRP 15

 Candidates profile

-• Scientific interest, dedication to research and career goal to work in sensory and consumer science
+• Scientific interest, dedication to research and career goal to work in food or soft matter sciences (academia or research center), or food industry.

 • Appreciation for interdisciplinarity and proactive drive to collaborate across fields